Women’s Champions League: Barcelona’s Oshoala makes history in Chelsea decimation | Goal.com

 Chelsea boss Hayes expressed her disappointment as her team leaked two unfortunate goals.

-Even at that, she revealed that the players will improve for the experience.
+Even at that, she revealed that the players will improve as a result of the experience.

 “Today was difficult because the game was over before it began,” she told media per the Chelsea website.